tschinz/swift_cheat_sheet/source/04_controlflow.md

 1. Create a delegation `protocol` (defines what the View wants the Controller to take care of
 2. Create a `delegate` property in the View whose type is that delegation `protocol`
 3. Use the `delegate` property in the View to get/do things it can't own or control
+4. Controller declared that it implements the `protocol`
+5. Controller sets `self` as the `delecate` of the View by setting the property in 2. above
+6. Implement the `protocol` in the Controller

 ```swift